How many undocumented students could benefit from in-state tuition?

 More than 60 percent of our foreign-born population currently lives in a state with tuition equity.
 Undocumented residents who meet certain criteria can access in-state tuition in 20 states and the District of Columbia.
 Sixteen of these states and the District of Columbia (California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, and Washington) have state-wide tuition equity laws or policies while three states (Hawaii, Michigan, and Rhode Island) have tuition equity policies at major educational institutions.
 While this is great progress, there remains work to be done in the remaining states in which legislators have not yet passed tuition equity laws.
 On the most restrictive end of the spectrum, Georgia explicitly prohibits undocumented students from accessing in-state tuition while Alabama and South Carolina bar undocumented students from even enrolling in public institutions of higher education.

 CLINIC has prepared Talking Points on why offering in-state tuition rates to all residents, regardless of immigration status, is fundamentally fair, fiscally responsible, beneficial to the economy, and in line with Catholic social teaching.
 We hope these will assist in your advocacy, whether it is convincing state legislators to sponsor or vote for a tuition equity bill; persuading decision-makers in university systems that tuition equity is sound public policy; writing an op-ed or speaking to the media; or converting the minds and hearts of members of your community.

-For advocacy strategy assistance, customized legal analysis, or the development of resources specific to your state or campaign, please reach out to State and Local Advocacy Attorney Jen Riddle at (301) 565-4807 or email@example.com.
+This resource was prepared by CLINIC staff attorney, Jen Riddle.
+For advocacy strategy assistance, customized legal analysis, or the development of resources specific to your state or campaign, contact us at email@example.com.